thiraj/paycorp-sampath-vault/README.md

-# Paycorp-Sampath-Vault
+# Paycorp-Sampath-Vault (Laravel)

-Paycorp-Sampath-Vault is a php package for making payment using Sampath bank Payment Gateway.
+Paycorp-Sampath-Vault is a php package for making payment using Sampath bank Payment Gateway in Laravel and PHP Projects.
 This uses the PHP library of Sampath bank.
 In this package you can make:

   - Redirect Page Payment
   - Realtime Payment